muxinc/mux-go/docs/LiveStreamsApi.md

 > DisableLiveStreamResponse DisableLiveStream(ctx, lIVESTREAMID)
 Disable a live stream

 Disables a live stream, making it reject incoming RTMP streams until re-enabled.
+The API also ends the live stream recording immediately when active.
+Ending the live stream recording adds the `EXT-X-ENDLIST` tag to the HLS manifest which notifies the player that this live stream is over.
+Mux also closes the encoder connection immediately.
+Any attempt from the encoder to re-establish connection will fail till the live stream is re-enabled.

 ### Required Parameters